XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 I am making this request because the AEC has been using and continues to use a faulty method to test party eligibility with regards to sufficient membership.
 Thus, I am dissatisfied with the decision to deregister Flux.
+Additionally, as an Australian elector, a fundamental oversight in the AEC's policy could compromise the democracy that I am a constituent of, so I am affected, along with all other Australians.
 As part of this request, I provide statistical analysis as grounds that the AEC's testing method is flawed.

 ### My Statement to the Commission